AMS-MRC-disc-math-bio/pmfe/README.md

 1. By cloning this repository to your computer, or
 1. By downloading a ZIP archive of the current state.

+Because this codebase is under active development, we recommend using `git clone`; this will allow you to update your version quickly and painlessly.

 Once you have obtained the code, you will need to build our custom version of iB4e.
 Run `make` in the `iB4e` directory to set it up.